 If your job requires frequent travel, or you work irregular hours, distance learning offers a way of furthering your studies without having to attend the RVC in person.
 You also avoid additional travel, accommodation and living expenses of being a student in London.

 Although you are provided with the materials you need to successfully complete your study with a minimum of direct academic support, you do receive support in several ways:

-- Student handbook with information on planning your studies, preparing for examinations and study techniques.
+- Programme Handbook and Student Guide containing advice on planning your studies, preparing for examinations and study techniques;

-- Study pack for each module you take, containing directed learning notes and a series of readings (book chapters and articles) on recent developments in the field
+- Teaching material, containing directed learning notes, a series of readings (book chapters and articles) and online textbooks.